 - 6.10.1.
 Driving in the opposite direction of race traffic during any official session will be viewed by Race Control as deliberate reckless driving.
 A furled black flag warning will be displayed immediately.
-Failure to comply promptly will result in disgualification. - 6.10.2.
+Failure to comply promptly will result in disqualification. - 6.10.2.
 Driving in the opposite direction of race traffic during a post-race cool-down period will result in a one-lap penalty, assessed in the final scoring.
-At the conclusion of any multi-car session, drivers must either return safely to pit lane or bring their car to a safe stop off the racing surface so as not to create an incident hazard for other competitors still at speed.
+At the conclusion of any multi-car session, drivers must either return safely to pit lane or bring their car to a safe stop off the racing surface so as not to create an incident hazard for other competitors still at speed. - 6.10.3.
+Deliberate, intentionally malicious or retaliatory wrecking is prohibited.
+Competitors who believe that they have been victims of such action - and those competitors who believe that they have witnessed such action - are strongly encouraged to file Protests in accordance with Section 8 of the FIRST Sporting Code.